trptcolin/cloud-native-aws-terraform-workshop/README.md

 We recommend using an empty AWS account for this workshop.
 Each participant will set up their own VPC in the course of the workshop, and if you've created a new AWS account you will need to submit a request to raise [the default VPC limit of 5 VPCs per region](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Appendix_Limits.html).
 This should be done several days in advance of delivering the class.

 The instructor should upload the contents of the [code/scripts](code/scripts) directory to an S3 bucket.
-The code and slides assume that the S3 bucket is called `18f-terraform-workshop`, but if you're not running this at 18F, you'll want to upload to your own bucket, and you should change all the references to this S3 bucket in the repo.
-Find them using `grep -R "18f-terraform-bucket" *`
+The code and slides assume that the S3 bucket is called `trptcolin-terraform-workshop`, but if you're not trptcolin, you'll want to upload to your own bucket, and you should change all the references to this S3 bucket in the repo.
+Find them using `grep -R "trptcolin-terraform-bucket" *`

 ### Acknowledgements